Solymanx7/SimpleElectionSystem/README.md

 -4- continue the process normally

 You still can use the basic commands like call number or call friend.
-I’m using firebase as DB and google API for voice recognition and speech synthesis
+I’m using firebase as Realtime DB and google API for voice recognition and speech synthesis